denoland/docs/runtime/reference/ts_config_migration.md

 Typically, when you use the `"lib"` option in TypeScript, you need to include an "es" library as well.
 In the case of `"deno.ns"` and `"deno.unstable"`, they automatically include `"esnext"` when you bring them in.

-The biggest "warning" when doing something like this, is that the type checking is significantly looser, and there is no way to validate that you are doing sufficient and effective feature detection in your code, which may lead to what could be trivial errors becoming runtime errors.

 :::note